Ring-Necked Shrimp (Macrobrachium assamense)

 Blue mary shrimp breeding is one of the main reasons this variety is so popular.
 They are prolific under stable conditions and are suitable for hobbyists wanting a self-sustaining display.
 If you are building a blue mary shrimp colony, start with at least 8-10 individuals to improve the odds of getting both sexes.

 A dedicated shrimp tank of 20-30 litres with moss, sponge filtration and stable minerals is ideal.
 Mature females are larger and show a curved underside for carrying eggs.
 A visible saddle behind the head often indicates developing eggs.
-Searches like freshwater shrimp uk male usually come from people trying to sex shrimp; males are slimmer, smaller and often less intensely coloured.
+Sexing is easy with a little practice: freshwater shrimp uk male individuals are slimmer, smaller and often less intensely coloured than females.

 After moulting, a receptive female releases pheromones and males become noticeably active.
 This is normal and often the first sign breeding is underway.
 People asking how often do freshwater shrimp breed should expect regular breeding in a healthy colony, especially at warm but not excessive temperatures with steady feeding.